Stand Build Regulations

 In certain parts of the venue, there are additional build height restrictions.
 It is the exhibitor's responsibility to check if their stand is affected.
 Please contact the Operations team for a detailed stand plot of your location.

-Double Deck or two- storey stands must be submitted to [email protected] with full working drawings, along with structural calculations, no later than Friday 1st March 2024 for approval.
+Double Deck or two-storey stands must be submitted to [email protected] and submit via FFAIR portal with full working drawings, along with structural calculations, no later than Friday, 10th January for approval.
 For more information, please read the Double Deck section of the stand build regulations.

 It is not permitted to obstruct access to permanently installed electrical junction boxes and other technical equipment.